mrousavy/react-native-multithreading/README.md

 > Requires [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) 2.0.1 or later

+> ⚠️ Warning: This is still just a proof of concept - do not use this library in production! ⚠️

 ## How

 By "adapting" a function and converting it to a "Shared Value", it was possible to decouple functions from the JS-Runtime (using Reanimated).
 The JSI library provides an easy to use API to create a new JSI Runtime Instance.
 Threads are re-used in a Thread-Pool, and Promises are used so results can be awaited.